 - Bourbon — Another popular technique for winter brewers is barrel aging.
 This involves letting the beer age in a used liquor barrel for months at a time.
 As a result, the oaky flavor of the liquor is imparted upon the beer.
 This technique works best on heavy, high-alcohol beers, so they are especially well-suited for the colder months.

 - Chocolate and Coffee — Stouts and porters already have subtle coffee and chocolate notes.
 Many brewers play on these subtle flavors by actually adding chocolate and coffee to their brews.
 These heavy, dark flavors are perfect for the kind of dessert beers that scream winter.

 - Eggnog — This is a recent development, but for those of us who love to sip on eggnog every winter, it’s a welcomed one.
 The creamy, spicy flavors of eggnog lend themselves well to heavy, dark beers.
 Again, these aren’t the kinds of beers you’ll want to drink fast and in large quantities, but if you want a nice dessert beer, eggnog-inspired brews are definitely worth a try.

 Spring Beer Styles

 Ah, the doldrums of the dark winter have ended!
 And even though much of the springtime is still chilly, most spring beer drinkers are eager to start thinking about sunshine and the outdoors.
-Unsurprisingly, the perfect beers for the season follow suit.
+The perfect beers for the season follow suit.

 - Saisons — Saisons are a Belgian style of beer fermented with wild yeast.
 They are often referred to as “funky” because of the complex flavor of the yeasts involved.
 Full of sour notes and typically low in alcohol, they are a great way to celebrate emerging from hibernation.